NeuralNexusAIML/CodeCon-Team-34/README.md

 ## About

-CoinForCause is a platform that connects donors with various charitable causes and enables them to make cryptocurrency donations.
-Our mission is to leverage the power of blockchain technology and cryptocurrencies to create a positive impact in society.
+CoinForCause is a platform that connects donors with various charitable causes and enables them to make donations.

 ## Features